-In the segment 'Other terrestrial' applications the highest requirements are expressed for surveying.
+In the segment "Other terrestrial" applications the highest requirements are expressed for surveying.
 Using GPS-signals and reference stations, a precision within millimeter-range can be achieved already today.
-Obviously a European system would require these reference stations, too, but the requirement that is driving the competition here is availability.
-'Galileo' will therefore have to provide a higher availability, especially within cities.
-Requirements from the 'Road traffic' segment are very heterogeneous.
-For telematic applications automobile industry requires a precision better than five meters.
-Fleetmanagement applications for emergency services also require a precision of five meters, whereas e.g. for cargo transports 100 meters are sufficient.
-For emergency services today the time for an initial determination of position is too long.
+Obviously, a European system would require these reference stations, too, but the requirement that is driving the competition here is availability.
+"Galileo" will therefore have to provide a higher availability, especially within cities.
+Requirements from the "Road traffic" segment are very heterogeneous.
+For telematic applications, automobile industry requires a precision better than five meters.
+Fleet-management applications for emergency services also require a precision of 5 m, whereas e.g. for cargo transports, 100 m is sufficient.
+For emergency services today, the time for an initial determination of position is too long.